alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ## xx/xx/21 -  Eric Smith -    Version 3.2.2
 **Updates:**
+-   Editable picklist fields now show a pencil icon when editable (Same behavior as all other field edits)
 -   Icon Pickers in the CPE and Configure Column Wizard have been updated to the latest version
--   Editable picklist fields now show a pencil icon when editable (Same behavior as all other field edits)

 **Bug Fixes:**
 -   Fixed occasional error message about the not_suppressNameFieldLink attribute
+-   Fixed v3.2.1 bug where pre-selected rows did not display as selected

 ## 05/18/21 -  Eric Smith -    Version 3.2.1
 **Updates:**